 This is attempt number one and while I was shocked it was nothing like I envisaged, I can still conclude it's a hand.

 Resist any urge you have to look at your drawing.
 If you peek, you defeat the purpose of this task.

 I started at the top of my wrist because I like to draw from left to right.

 As you concentrate on the contour of your hand, start to draw what you are seeing.
 This is a simultaneous process - draw as your eyes move slowly over your hand.

 Here's a book that finally dispels the mystery of sketching!

 or guidance...
 Read more >>

-In hindsight, I should have drawn in the wrinkles on each finger, to give myself an added challenge.
+In hindsight, I should have drawn in the wrinkles on each finger because they are defined as edges, too.